A Leader Report

 One pattern.
 Three questions.

-Three questions, before the debrief.
-Each one points at what the data has named, and at what only you can answer.
+Three questions before the debrief.
+Each points at something the data has named, and at something only you can answer.

 Three questions to sit with before our debrief